 Jack Barakat (All Time Low)

-Other mentions on the Friday have to go to a revitalised New Found Glory who topped the bill in the Lock Up and Limp Bizkit heading up the NME/Radio 1 Stage, both taking us back to the 90’s like it was only yesterday.
+Other mentions for Friday have to go to a revitalised New Found Glory who topped the bill on the Lock Up and Limp Bizkit heading up the NME/Radio 1 Stage, both taking us back to the 90’s like it was only yesterday.
 American Football, emo legends, also played an extremely rare show in the tent in the afternoon alongside reformed hardcore legends Modern Life Is War.